codemismatch/rubylearning/content/pages/tutorials/ruby-socket-programming.md

 - [ ] Replace `localhost` with a LAN IP to confirm the code works between two real machines.
 - [ ] Send a full sentence from the server and have the client acknowledge receipt before closing.
 - [ ] Experiment with `Thread.start` vs. sequential handling to see how concurrency affects throughput.
-- [ ] Wrap the server loop with logging and exception handling so failures don’t crash the process.
+- [ ] Wrap the server loop with logging and exception handling so failures don't crash the process.

 Summary: Ruby sockets piggyback on familiar IO primitives, so once you understand ports/IPs you can craft small TCP services with only a few dozen lines of code.
 Next, deepen your concurrency toolbox in the Ruby Threads chapter.